marclaval/js-xperiment/mockup/README.md

 - Clicking on 'Sign in':
     - If the credentials are valid, lists are retrieved from the server and the Main pae is displayed.
     - Otherwise, an error message is displayed.
-- Clicking the image triggers a login with default credentials.
+- Clicking the image triggers a login with default credentials: Test/Test

 ### Main page ###
 - Lists are always sorted by urgency status first, then by name.